hojongs/hojongs/README.md

 I'm a Software Engineer in Korea, and also a lazy developer who loves 💻programming, 🎮video games, 🧗‍♂️exercises, 😀talking, 🦝animals and ⛄animations 🥰 ~and Vim~

-enjoying one ☕ a day
+Enjoying one ☕ a day

 ### ✨ I've used before